 If your divorce has reached this stage then you will need to seek independent legal advice.
 While this can be a time consuming and expensive undertaking, it is the only realistic option you have when faced with a trip to court.

 From an emotional perspective the fate of your home is likely to be at the top of the agenda when it negotiating a divorce, however you should also consider what will happen to other financial assets as well.

 Most people believe the home represents their biggest marital asset, yet depending on age and individual circumstances pension funds that you have built up over the course of your marriage may actually be worth more.

 It's important to take these other assets into account when discussing the fate of your marital home.
 You can find out how to protect your joint bank account or your life insurance policies by reading our guides.

-For a step by step guide to coping with the financial impact of divorce or separation take a look at our Action Plan: How to get a fair financial divorce settlement.
+For step by step information on coping with the financial impact of divorce or separation take a look at our guide: How to get a fair financial divorce settlement.
 It is also worth reading about how to separate your finances and achieve financial freedom from your ex-partner.